webOSArchive/enyo1-bootplate/README.md

 ## Use

-The bootplate provides a folder structure and app template to allow you to develop Enyo2 apps for a variety of platforms including legacy webOS, LuneOS, Android and the web.
+The bootplate provides a folder structure and app template to allow you to develop Enyo apps for a variety of platforms including legacy webOS, LuneOS, Android and the web.

 This project exists to allow apps to run on old *and* new devices, but can't prevent you from using modern web features that won't work on older devices -- QA is up to you!